 ***Use all the cream and some of the liquid.
 If the liquid and the cream are mixed together, just pour half the can into the blender.
 Start with a 489mL can of coconut milk.

-You can find New Chapter's Maca at most health food stores or online.
+For those that are wondering, you can find New Chapter's Maca at most health food stores or online.

 I truly hope this recipe becomes a summer favourite!
 It's makes a really nice size batch so if you make it just for you (and there's nothing wrong with that), you'll have it for a few weeks!